A strategy plan for defining the testing approach, what you want to accomplish and how you are going to achieve it.

 As mentioned in our last UAT article, unplanned release cycle could result into different software versions on test and UAT environments.
 Release management plan with proper version history will ensure test execution of all modifications in that release.

 E.g. set build management process which will answer – where new build should make available, where it should be deployed, when to get the new build, from where to get the production build, who will give the go, the no-go signal for production release etc.

 Step #6 – Risk Analysis:

 List all risks that you envision.
 Provide a clear plan to mitigate these risks and also a contingency plan in case if you see these risks in reality.

 Step #7 – Review and Approvals:

-When all these activities are defined in test strategy plan it needs to be reviewed for sign-off by all entities involved like project management, business team, development team and system administration (or environment management) team.
-Summary of review changes should be tracked at the begging of the document along with approver name, date and comment.
-Also it’s a living document meaning this should be continuously reviewed and updated with the testing process enhancements.
+When all these activities are defined in test strategy plan it needs to be reviewed for sign-off by all entities involved in project management, business team, development team and system administration (or environment management) team.
+Summary of review changes should be tracked at the beginning of the document along with approver name, date and comment.
+Also, it’s a living document meaning this should be continuously reviewed and updated with the testing process enhancements.

 Most of the agile teams cut down on writing strategy document as team focus is on test execution rather than documentation.
-But having a basic test strategy plan always help to clearly plan and mitigate risks involved in the project.
-Agile teams can capture and document all high level activities to complete test execution on time without any issues.
+But having a basic test strategy plan always helps to clearly plan and mitigate risks involved in the project.
+Agile teams can capture and document all high-level activities to complete test execution on time without any issues.

 If you like this post please consider sharing it with your friends!